 With wholesome ingredients and not a lot of added sugar, you can quickly bake up Healthy Breakfast Bars to serve for breakfasts or snacks throughout the week.
 And they are SO good!

 Having easy breakfast options on hand can make mornings with kids so much easier.
 We love this easy recipe for kids to make ahead and have ready and waiting in the mornings.
-I like to pair these bars with a simple smoothie or a glass of milk for an easy and yummy breakfast to share with the kids.
+I like to pair these bars with a toddler smoothie or a glass of milk for an easy and yummy toddler breakfast to share with the kids.

 This recipe is naturally egg-free and can be made nut- and gluten-free so it’s great for families with allergies in the mix.